SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Everything you add during pre-processing, post-processing (see below) is automatically stored at the end of the experiment.
-Everything you add during the run phase under a group node called `run_XXXXXXXX` (where this is the name of the current run, which will be automatically chosen if you use the ``'$'`` wildcard) will be stored at the end of the particular run.
+Everything you add during the run phase under a group or leaf node called `run_XXXXXXXX` (where this is the name of the current run, which will be automatically chosen if you use the ``'$'`` wildcard) will be stored at the end of the particular run.